 9. Mexikings (Batch No.6)

 Pre-incubation April 2017 vs Feb 2019 at KERB St Kats.
 To give her a stronger difference point at markets Katrice King changed the name from Mexicanas to Mexikings and developed her menu from Mexican tamales and flautas to ‘ancient Aztec’ rice bowls (pleasing our hungry lunch crowds!)
 On the current menu: new smoky lamb barbacoa with grasshopper chilli salt and homemade mango habanero – try it!

 10. London Smokehouse (now Smoke & Bones) (Batch No.6)

 First day inKERBating August 2018 vs. March 2019 at KERB St Kats.
-The first female halal smokehouse in London and full-time mum Meriam rebranded at the start of this year.
-Our advice to Meriam: she had an amazing, premium product, but the brand didn’t match it.
-So she hit up Goodwin&Goodwin to do their rebrand and now it looks great.
-(Although we miss their quote “smoked slower than a Southern rail train…”) She’s tweaked her menu and slapped a showstopper 10 inch wagyu beef rib on the menu underlining it as a premium product (with smoked chicken sausage on the side).
+The first female halal smokehouse in London.
+Full-time mum, Meriam, rebranded at the start of this year.
+Our advice to Meriam: she had an amazing, premium product, but the brand didn’t match it so she hit up Goodwin&Goodwin to do their rebrand and now it looks great.
+(Although we miss their quote “smoked slower than a Southern rail train…”) She’s tweaked her menu and slapped a showstopper 10-inch wagyu beef rib on the menu underlining it as a premium product (with smoked chicken sausage on the side).

 Look out for 24 of our inKERBator graduates at the Southbank this Easter!